TPC Scottsdale: Stadium & Champions Course Guide (2026)

 "@type": "Answer",

 "text": "Summer months (May-September) offer the deepest discounts, with twilight times providing maximum value.
-You can also find shoulder-season deals in November and April.
-Avoid peak season (January-March) if price is a primary concern."
+November and April shoulder season is the next-best value window.
+Avoid peak season (January-March) if budget is your priority."

 }